-That first year in 2000, with only 3 months to plan, almost 200 runners participated raising a few hundred dollars to benefit the Mantua School Care Fund, helping Mantua school families in need.
-When Roberta Romano, a 5th grade teacher at Mantua, was diagnosed with cancer, the idea to name the race in her honor and support Life with Cancer was launched.
+That first year, in 2000, with only 3 months to plan, almost 200 runners participated raising a few hundred dollars to benefit the Mantua School Care Fund, helping Mantua school families in need.
+When Roberta Romano, a 5th grade teacher at Mantua ES, was diagnosed with cancer, the idea to name the race in her honor and support Life with Cancer was launched.

 Yours in Caring,